Muslims are blessed with Ramadan: a month filled with spiritual opportunities to seek mercy, forgiveness, and emancipation from hellfire.

-When you forgive others’ debts you ease the stress they’re enduring over repaying your loans.
-Show them the mercy for their financial situation that you also hope to also be shown on the Day of Judgment.
+When you forgive others’ debts, you ease the stress they’re enduring over repaying your loans.
+Show them the mercy for their financial situation that you also hope to also see on the Day of Judgment.

-Holding hatred and grudges against others speaks more to the nature of your own soul more than it does theirs.
-First, recognize that we are all human and we all make mistakes.
+Holding hatred and grudges against others speaks more to the nature of your own soul than it does theirs.
+First, recognize that we are all humans and that we all make mistakes.

-The rewards accrue throughout Ramadan for those who sincerely repent and occupy themselves in good actions for the sake of pleasing and worshiping Allah SWT.
+The rewards accrue throughout Ramadan for those who sincerely repent and occupy themselves with good actions for the sake of pleasing and worshiping Allah SWT.